Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 8 September 2025 00.20.57 UTC
+- WIB: Senin, 8 September 2025 01.32.11 UTC
-- WITA: Senin, 8 September 2025 01.20.57 UTC
+- WITA: Senin, 8 September 2025 02.32.11 UTC
-- WIT: Senin, 8 September 2025 02.20.57 UTC
+- WIT: Senin, 8 September 2025 03.32.11 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: success
+Kategori: inspirational